sherpa/sherpa/docs/developer/index.rst

 PHA Filtering
 -------------

-Filtering of a :py:class:`~sherpa.astro.data.DataPHA` object has two complications compared to :py:class:`~sherpa.data.Data1D` objects:
+Filtering of a :py:class:`~sherpa.astro.data.DataPHA` object has four complications compared to :py:class:`~sherpa.data.Data1D` objects:

 - the independent axis can be referred to in channel units (normally 1